AUGMXNT/llm-tracker.info-vault/MI300X Testing.md

 Processed prompts: 100%|█████████████████████████████████████████| 1000/1000 [00:24<00:00, 41.12it/s, est. speed input: 21054.43 toks/s, output: 5263.61 toks/s]
 Throughput: 40.58 requests/s, 25971.88 tokens/s
 ```

+# Publishing
+- Move testing and docs into repo
+- Quarto - can all scripting happen in Jupyter for reproducibility?
+- Script to create recently updated from logs
+- CSS for FAIL vs WORKs